 We are always delighted to have children around.
 Busy-bags can be borrowed from the main entrance to help entertain them.

 The Young Church meet on most Sundays between October and June.
 The children sit near the front of the church until the end of the second hymn and then go down to the halls for games, songs and stories.
 We also have occasional All Age services designed for the whole church family to worship together.
 Check the calendar opposite to see if one's coming up.
 During the summer months, services generally tend to be more informal.
 (Note: The Young Church do not meet on the Sundays of the quarterly Communion services.)

 A crèche room is available for younger children.
 Handily, it's reached by going down the stairs at the front of the church where everyone can see you.
 Nonetheless, parents are encouraged to bring babies and toddlers in and out of the service as the need arises.
 Head towards the doors at the front, looking harassed, and someone will show you the way.

-There is a monthly Prayer Meeting which is open to everyone.
 Occasionally, short series of Bible Studies or courses reflecting on our Christian faith are held.
 All are welcome and no previous knowledge is required.

 Whatever your situation, and whether you've been a Christian for a long time or you're merely interested in learning more about what we believe, we'd be very pleased to see you on Sunday.

 We won't bite and there are normally decent biscuits.